HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

         *Output boxes:*

-            CarSellOrderBox, which represents the car to be sold.
-This box could be opened by the initial car owner to recall the order, or a specified buyer if a buyer buys the car.
+            A CarSellOrderBox represents a car to be sold.
+This box could be opened by the car owner to recall the order, or by a specified buyer if a someone buys the car.

 BuyCarTransaction
 *****************